Notify me

 By contrast, the design process involves inventing something in your head, then manifesting the results, whether it is product design for functionality, or graphic design which can occasionally be made only to be appreciated visually as art (although usually is for communication).

-A little known (and somewhat controversial) perspective is that the fine art process involves finding a subject in the real world, representing that physically in some way oneself, and comparing one’s physical results with that subject, choosing to focus more deeply on what is interesting about the comparison and one’s results, through numerous iterations.
+A little known (and somewhat controversial) perspective is that fine art is a process which involves finding a subject in the real world, representing that physically in some way oneself, and comparing one’s physical results with that subject, choosing to focus more deeply on what is interesting about the comparison and one’s results, through numerous iterations.
 What happens when one genuinely does that, is that the results evolve and become somehow more powerful and interesting, leading to something beyond what you could have imagined in your head.
 It’s hard to comprehend that this might happen if you’ve never done it, especially these days with so many people spending so much of their time involved in thinking and other activities within their own mind.

-The fine art process involves creation “from the void” (not from the existing models of reality in your head) which can be profoundly terrifying but can also be very addictive, because it is not only an exploration of the relationship between your internal reality and the outside world, but it also changes who you are, as can be seen from the evolution of the work of any great fine artist.
+The fine art process involves creation which is at least partly “from the void” (not from the existing models of reality in your head) which can be profoundly terrifying but can also be very addictive, because it is not only an exploration of the relationship between your internal reality and the outside world, but it also changes who you are, as can be seen from the evolution of the work of any great fine artist.
 The fine art process applies just as much to abstract art.
 For example, once it was pointed out to me that the paintings of Rothko are very much landscapes (i.e. relate to objective reality), it was obvious, especially when looking at the originals rather than printed reproductions.

-A Very Brief History Of Jewelry
+A Very Brief History Of jewellery

 Ancient civilizations, such as the Egyptians:

-The art of jewelry-making flourished during the Renaissance, characterized by intricate designs, elaborate gem settings, and a revival of ancient classical motifs.
+The art of jewellery-making flourished during the Renaissance, characterized by intricate designs, elaborate gem settings, and a revival of ancient classical motifs.
 Europe saw a resurgence of craftsmanship, with artisans creating exquisite pieces for royalty and nobility, often incorporating symbolism and heraldry.

 . . . while Art Deco favored geometric shapes, bold colors, and a streamlined aesthetic.

-What is fine jewelry?
+What is fine jewellery?

-fine jewelry example
+fine jewellery example

-If you look at fine jewelry, you can see that it is almost always based on simple geometric shapes and smooth, polished surfaces.
-While it would have originally been made by guilds, small workshops or sometimes by individuals, since the industrial revolution, most jewelry is designed by businesses, where the design work is done by a group of people.
+If you look at fine jewellery, you can see that it is almost always based on simple geometric shapes and smooth, polished surfaces.
+While it would have originally been made by guilds, small workshops or sometimes by individuals, since the industrial revolution, most jewellery is designed by businesses, where the design work is done by a group of people.
 That is usually still true to some extent, even when the piece is advertised as if it is the artistic creation of an individual working alone.

 The Western Art Tradition Breaks Free From The Single Focus It Had For More Than A Millenium.